Governor broaches paid family medical leave – again - NewsBreak

 Lee acknowledged at the time it could cost the state a large amount of money, though he said it would not require more state appropriations.

-We need to be able to provide a work environment for state employees, for teachers in this state, that attracts, retains and appropriately provides for those teachers, for example, who have a high calling and very challenging job.
+We need to be able to provide a work environment for state employees, for teachers in this state, that attracts, retains and appropriately provides for those teachers, for example, who have a high calling and very challenging job.– Gov. Bill Lee

 The governor later backed away from the paid family medical leave, which helped people who become parents, cared for a family member or went through other life-changing events.
 He opted not to push legislation, either, and shortly afterward instead proposed permit-less carry for handguns, a version of “constitutional carry” that passed a year later.